Finley railway station

-Finley railway station is a heritage-listed former railway station and now museum at Narrandera-Tocumwal railway, Finley, Berrigan Shire, New South Wales, Australia.
+Finley railway station is a heritage-listed former railway station on the Narrandera-Tocumwal railway line in the town of Finley, New South Wales in Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The former station now hosts the Finley Pioneer Railway Museum with various artefacts.
 It is operated by the Finley Pioneer Rail Committee, who conduct guided tours of the site.

 Description

-The type 16 timber pioneer station building dates from 1898.
+The type-16 timber pioneer station building dates from 1898.